fev-bench: A Realistic Benchmark for Time Series Forecasting: Extended results

 \section{Extended results}

-Tabular results for each dataset-task combination, updated marginal and pairwise results in an interactive foramt are available under \href{https://huggingface.co/spaces/autogluon/fev-leaderboard}{\texttt{https://huggingface.co/spaces/autogluon/fev-leaderboard}}.
+Tabular results for each dataset-task combination, updated marginal and pairwise results in an interactive format are available at \href{https://huggingface.co/spaces/autogluon/fev-bench}{\texttt{huggingface.co/spaces/autogluon/fev-bench}}.
+The raw results in CSV format are available at \href{https://github.com/autogluon/fev/tree/main/benchmarks/fev_bench/results}{\texttt{github.com/autogluon/fev}}.

 The failures for Stat.\ Ensemble, AutoARIMA, and AutoETS models in the tables below correspond to the models exceeding the 6 hour time limit for a single task.
-TabPFN-TS failed on 2 tasks due to out of memory errors.
+TabPFN-TS failed on 1 tasks due to out of memory errors, and DeepAR failed due to encountering NaNs during training.